ahfoss/kamilaStreamingHadoop/README.md

 # kmeansStreamingHadoop

-Clustering very large mixed-type data sets with k-means and KAMILA.
-Mixed-type refers to combinations of continuous and categorical variables.
-This package implements Lloyd/Forgy's k-means and KAMILA (KAy-means for MIxed LArge data) clustering methods written for a computing cluster using Hadoop on a SLURM batch scheduler.
+This package implements KAMILA (KAy-means for MIxed LArge data) clustering methods written for a computing cluster using Hadoop on a SLURM batch scheduler.
+The method is specifically designed to handle mixed-type data sets consisting of both continuous and categorical variables.
+Categorical variables do not need to be (and should not be) dummy coded, which leads to better performance and more efficient memory usage.
 For details about the KAMILA algorithm, see our paper in [*Machine Learning*](http://link.springer.com/article/10.1007/s10994-016-5575-7) and our forthcoming software paper.

 Rather than attempt a bloated "one size fits all" approach, we instead aim for a lightweight "one size fits some" approach that can serve as a starting point for crafting a solution that meets the user's particular needs.
 Our primary contribution is a Hadoop-based implementation of the novel KAMILA algorithm, and as such we do not focus here on developing detailed tools for data management.

+This package also includes an implementation of Lloyd's k-means algorithm.

 ## Dependencies

 The [Environment Modules](http://www.modules.sourceforge.net) package is used to manage packages and environment variables.
 This setup requires java 1.6.0\_22, hadoop 2.5.1, [myhadoop](https://github.com/glennklockwood/myhadoop/tree/v0.30b) 0.30b, R 3.0.0, and the SLURM workload manager 16.05.3.

 ## KAMILA Setup: data structures

 Three data files are required to run KAMILA.
 The primary data file should be in csv format (with header row) and placed in the `csv` directory.
-Continuous variables should be numeric values, while categorical variables can take on any values (although consider coding them concisely using the integers 1:M, where M is the number of categorical levels).
+Continuous variables should be z-normalized numeric values, while categorical variables can take on any values (although consider coding them concisely using the integers 1:M, where M is the number of categorical levels).
+Using z-normalized continuous variables ensures that a sensible `EPSILON_CON` can be used (see below).
 A small subset of the rows (perhaps around 2000--5000 data points) should be randomly selected without replacement and placed in the same `csv` directory.
 Finally, a tsv file containing information on the categorical variables should be included in the `csv` directory.
 This tsv file should contain a header row and the following six columns, with each row corresponding to a categorical variable in the data set: